rl-institut/spice_ev/doc/source/getting_started.rst

 Installing smooth
 =================

-In order to use spice_ev, the spice_ev package and its requirements need to be installed.
 You can clone the current repository of spice_ev to your local machine using:

 .. code:: bash